 What should I wear?

 Because SevaTruck is handling food for service, volunteers are subject to specific Department of Health rules, including signing a health waiver.
-Volunteers must wear closed-toe shoes, as well as pants or shorts.
+Volunteers must wear a mask, closed-toe shoes, as well as pants or shorts.
 Those cooking or serving food will be provided disposable gloves and hair nets.